ITMD361Labs/Project-1/README.md

-# Project-1
+# Project-2
-Project 1 : Just Using HTML
+Project 2 : Using HTML and Implementing CSS